blbadger/polyroots/README.md

 # fractal_roots

-A few programs to generate fractals using Newton's method.
+A few methods to find which regions converge on a polynomial root.